Integration on the Surreals

 Similarly, for all ${x \in \bf No}$ such that $x>R$ and $f$ as in Equation \eqref{eq:powerseries}, we let

 Based on Proposition \ref{Pcop}, it is an easy exercise to check that $\mathsf{A}_{\bf No}$ so defined is an antidifferentiation operator on the class of functions analytic at $\infty$.
-In fact, for the class of functions analytic at $\infty$ this is an antiderivative with ``zero constant at $\infty$''.
-Integration is defined, for $R<a\le x$, by Equation \eqref{eq:defint1}.
+In fact, for the class of functions analytic at $\infty$ and $O(x^{-2})$ for large $x$ ($c_0=c_1=0$ in \eqref{eq:powerseries}) this is an antiderivative with ``zero constant at $\infty$'' or from $\infty$.
+Integration is defined for $R<a\le x$ by Equation \eqref{eq:defint1}.

 With obvious adaptations, these definitions, constructions and results extend to functions that are given at $\infty$ by convergent Puiseux fractional power series or, far more generally, by \emph{convergent transseries} (see \S\ref{STrans} and e.g. \cite[page 143]{Book}).